extend-therapy/elysia-external-session/README.md

 Distributed under MIT license, understand what that means and read the [LICENSE](/LICENSE) file.

 A Typescript (Bun-specific!!!) plugin for Elysia.js that makes using sessions on Redis easier.
-It uses the Bun-native [Bun.RedisClient](https://bun.sh/docs/api/redis) rather than any external dependency so you must be using Bun at least 1.2.9 (when Bun.RedisClient was released).
+While I wanted to use the Bun-native RedisClient, it seemed to have connection issues with rediss TLS servers that dont provide certificates.
+Any help to use that and allow upstash Redis to be used would be fantastic.

 This is only a typescript package and can be installed by using